datavis-tech/reactive-model/README.md

 <a name="get-configuration" href="#get-configuration">#</a> <b><i>model</i></b>()

+Returns the configuration, an Object where

+ * keys are property names, and
+ * values are current property values.

-Returns the model configuration.
-Only contains [exposed](#expose) properties that have values other than their defaults.
+The configuration only contains [exposed](#expose) properties that have values other than their defaults.

 Example: